sensu/sensu-docs/content/sensu-go/5.16/api/cluster.md

 ### EXAMPLE {#clustermembersmember-delete-example}

-The following example shows a request to remove the Sensu cluster member with the ID `8927110dc66458af`, resulting in a successful HTTP `204 No Content` response.
+The following example shows a request to the `/cluster/members/:member` API endpoint to remove the Sensu cluster member with the ID `8927110dc66458af`, resulting in a successful HTTP `204 No Content` response.

 {{< highlight shell >}}
 curl -X DELETE \